dia246/Dia_BlueStamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## DESCRIPTION
+My final milestone for the smart-walking stick project is designing and 3D-printing a box to hold my Adruino circuit board, and attatch it to my walking stick.
+I used Fusion 360 to CAD this piece.
+The box needed to include multiple factors: being big enough to hold my components, and allowing the ultrasonic sensor to have a clear view.
+I also decided that I want the buzzer to be positioned outside, so as to provide a clear sound.
+Additionally, I want this box to be removable from walking stick, which led me to adding a clip.
+So I came up with my final design: a box 80 mm in height, 60 mm in length, and 33 mm in width.
+The top is open so that the circuits can be easily removied.
+On the box are 3 circlular openings: 2 for the ultrasonic sensor, and one for the buzzer.
+I added a clip that revolves 270 degrees, so that it can be attactched onto the walking stick.

+## CHALLENGES
+I faced multiple challenges when I was designing my box.
+At the beginning, I didn't understand many of the toos and shortcuts on Fusion 360, which led me to designing some parts of my box in an incorrect way.
+Additionally, my original design of my had the clip and box already attached to one another.
+However, I found out that this design would be difficult to 3D-print, and had a possibilty of by box collapsing.
+So, I had to seperate the clip and box, and add a small tab to the clip that I could insert and attatch to the box after they were 3D-printed in two seperate pieces.

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE